Cognigy/Documentation/docs/en/docs/ai-copilot/configuration.md

 If AI Copilot receives updates for a Tile ID not present in the AI Copilot configuration, the tile will not be rendered.
 In such cases, a warning indicator will be displayed in the lower-right corner of the workspace, indicating that an "unknown tile update" has been received.

+## URL

+If you are using AI Copilot as a standalone application, the AI Copilot URL follows the pattern:

+{! _includes/agent-assist/url-pattern.md !}

 ## More Information

 - [AI Copilot Workspace](overview.md)